open-feature/flagd/docs/configuration/configuration.md

 ### Sync Provider Configuration

 While a URI may be passed to flagd via the `--uri` flag, some implementations may require further configurations.
 In these cases the `--sync-providers` flag should be used.
-The flag takes a string argument, which should be a JSON representation of an array of SyncProviderConfig objects.
+The flag takes a string argument, which should be a JSON representation of an array of `ProviderConfig` objects.
 Alternatively, these configurations should be passed to flagd via config file, specified using the `--config` flag.

 | Field       | Type  |